We’ve had many people tell us that they’d love to do more preserving, but only have enough time in their lives to freeze their produce.

 Guess what?
 Freezing is preserving!
 While it may be a little harder to show off than an pantry full of colourful jars of preserves, many people find a freezer full of summer’s bounty is a more practical way to preserve food for their families.
 It doesn’t take a lot of prep, and since you’re really just putting away the raw ingredients, you have more flexibility over how you eventually prepare the food.

-There are a few important tips to follow when you freeze your summer fruits and veggies that will ensure a fresh tasting result when you’re ready to take them out of the freezer.
+There are a few important tips to follow when you freeze your summer fruits and veggies, that will ensure a fresh tasting result when you’re ready to take them out of the freezer.

 Tip #2: Label your packages well!
 Make sure the date is on the package somewhere, so if you find two bags of frozen rhubarb when you want to make your pie – you can make sure you use the oldest one first.
 That is, unless the older one is a few years old.
-(Then you just may want to compost it :))
+(Then you may just want to compost it.)

 Tip #6: Get your prepared produce frozen as quickly as you can.
 After you’ve blanched vegetables, cool them off completely in an ice-water bath before freezing.
-Also, don’t fill up your freezer all at once – all of the new produce will lower the temperature, and make it take a more time to freeze solid.
+Also, don’t fill up your freezer all at once – all of the new produce will lower the temperature, and make it take a lot more time to freeze solid.

 Now you’re ready to freeze.
 Move on to Freezing 201, our post of advanced tips on how to freeze your favourite produce.